officelearn/azure-docs.sv-se/articles/backup/backup-azure-afs-automation.md

 ## <a name="next-steps"></a>Nästa steg

-[Lär dig mer om](backup-azure-files.md) att säkerhetskopiera Azure Files i Azure Portal.
+[Learn about](backup-azure-files.md) backing up Azure Files in the Azure portal.